hfreire/pollmommy/README.md

 * Uses [Nightmare.js](http://www.nightmarejs.org/) :scream: to generate legit traffic on the poll website
 * Supports [Bluebird](https://github.com/petkaantonov/bluebird) :bird: promises

-### How to install (globally)
+### How to install
 ```
 sudo npm install pollmommy -g
 ```

 ### How to fetch the required parameters
 * URL - The poll's website URL, can be Polldaddy's website or the embedded poll website.
-* Poll identifier - The Polldaddy's poll identifier, inspect the website HTML code and look for this pattern PDI_container<number> - <number> will be the id.
+* Poll identifier - The Polldaddy's poll identifier, inspect the website HTML code and look for this pattern PDI_containerNUMBER - NUMBER will be the id.
-* Poll option identifier - The Polldaddy's poll option identifier, picke the desired option and inspect the website HTML code and look for this pattern PDI_answer<number> - <number> will be the id.
+* Poll option identifier - The Polldaddy's poll option identifier, picke the desired option and inspect the website HTML code and look for this pattern PDI_answerNUMBER - NUMBER will be the id.

 ### How to use it in the terminal
 ```bash